dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

   the creator of the object.

 **knora-base:ProjectMember**:
-  When checking a user’s permissions, the user is automatically assigned to this group by beeing a member of a project designated by the ```knora-base:isInProject``` property.
+  When checking a user’s permissions, the user is automatically assigned to this group by being a member of a project designated by the ```knora-base:isInProject``` property.

 **knora-base:ProjectAdmin**: